Comment on page

 Author: Hyperon Chain Published: May 29, 2022 Updated: May 29, 2022

 Blockchain is a decentralized, distributed, and immutable ledger secured by cryptographic hash algorithms.
-Blockchain ledger has chained chronological and encrypted blocks of the synchronized data across the peer to peer network.
-The data is formed into blocks, and each block is appended to its previous block connected by hash.
-The blockchain first stores the data into back linked blocks.
-It then verifies the blocks with a distributed consensus process to keep the security, privacy, and transparency in the whole blockchain network.
+The blockchain ledger consists of chronologically chained and encrypted blocks of synchronized data across the peer-to-peer network.
+Data is formed into blocks, and each block is appended to its previous block, connected by a hash.
+The blockchain first stores the data in backward-linked blocks and then verifies the blocks through a distributed consensus process to maintain security, privacy, and transparency throughout the blockchain network.

 - Peer-to-peer networks

 Properties of Blockchain:

 Decentralization: In blockchain technology, data is decentralized, ensuring that each node, which is part of the blockchain network, has consistent data.
 Unlike centralized data authorized by a trusted authority, a blockchain network allows transactions to be completed without the need for a centralized authority.
 This reduces transaction costs, minimizes the workload on central servers, and eliminates the need for multiple intermediaries, which can increase transaction costs.

 Persistence: In a blockchain network, transactions are inherently stored in blocks to create a decentralized and distributed chronological chain.
 Each node contains the blockchain ledger, providing recovery from data loss and ensuring persistence and consistency by storing data in different nodes, as well as detecting missing data or falsifications.